-The Department of the Environment and Energy promotes and supports the reliable, sustainable and secure operations of energy markets and global energy security through:
+The Department of Industry, Science, Energy and Resources promotes and supports the reliable, sustainable and secure operations of energy markets and global energy security through:

 - international exchange on policy experience

 On behalf of the Australian Government, the department is also responsible for leading regular bilateral and multilateral energy consultations with Australia's major trading partners and other stakeholders.

 The international engagement activities of the department form a vital part of a broader Australian Government agenda to improve the productivity, competitiveness, security and sustainability of the Australian economy.

 The department also provides policy advice on international energy matters to the Minister.

 Australia's participation in key international forums plays an important role in supporting Australia's economic prosperity and enhancing energy security objectives.
 Australia's energy policy priorities are advanced through multilateral forums including the: